-DISCLAIMER: This report was developed by the U.S. Agricultural Trade Office (ATO), USDA/Foreign Agricultural Service in Sao Paulo, Brazil, in collaboration with private consultants, importers and customs agents.
+DISCLAIMER: This report was developed by the U.S. Agricultural Trade Office (ATO), USDA/Foreign Agricultural Service in Sao Paulo, Brazil, in collaboration with private consultants, importers, and customs agents.
 While every possible care has been taken in the preparation of the study, information provided may not be completely accurate either because policies have changed since its preparation, or because clear and consistent information about these policies and procedures is not available.
 It is highly recommended that U.S. exporters verify the full set of import requirements with their Brazilian customers, who are normally best equipped to research such matters with local authorities, before any goods are shipped.
-FINAL IMPORT APPROVAL OF ANY PRODUCT IS SUBJECT TO THE IMPORTING COUNTRY'S RULE AND REGULATIONS AS INTERPRETED BY BORDER OFFICIALS AT THE TIME OF PRODUCT ENTRY.
+FINAL IMPORT APPROVAL OF ANY PRODUCT IS SUBJECT TO THE IMPORTING COUNTRY'S RULES AND REGULATIONS AS INTERPRETED BY BORDER OFFICIALS AT THE TIME OF PRODUCT ENTRY.

-I. Import Procedures for Chocolate, Chocolate candies and Similar Products into Brazil
+I. Import Procedures for Candies, Confectionaries, Tablets, and Similar Products, with and without Sugar into Brazil

-Level of complexity of importing chocolate, chocolate candies and similar products into Brazil: Low
+Level of complexity of importing candies, confectionaries, tablets, and similar products, with and without sugar into Brazil: Low